yue2388253/inet/tutorials/visualization/doc/step9.rst

 an access point to be able to communicate with other nodes on the same network.
 The association may change over time, or at a time there might be several access points for a wireless node to associate with.
-It can be useful to be able to display information about wifi association e.g. the SSID above network node.
+It can be useful to be able to display information about wifi association, e.g. the SSID above network node.
 In this step, we enable displaying wifi association.